 I. What is Allusion?

-Allusion (pronounced ah-LOO-zhun) is basically a fancy word for a reference to something else.
-It’s when a writer mentions some other work, or an earlier part of the current work.
+Allusion (pronounced ah-LOO-zhun) is basically a reference to something else.
+It’s when a writer mentions some other work, or refers to an earlier part of the current work.

 In literature, it’s frequently used to reference cultural works (e.g. by alluding to a Bible story or Greek myth).
 Allusion also exists in other art forms – musicians, for example, frequently “allude” to melodies used by other musicians.